Puppy worms are nasty little critters who come in lots of different shapes and sizes.

 prevent or control a hookworm infestation.

-Of all puppy worms, this is the most dangerous.
+Of all the different types of dog worms, heartworms are the most dangerous.
 As it's name suggests it isn't an intestinal worm, but one that attacks the heart.... and it's always serious, and often fatal.
 Heartworms are transmitted by mosquitoes.

 As it isn't easy to detect in the early stages, regular tests by your veterinarian (often yearly) for these parasites are recommended.

-I personally believe in giving your puppy a monthly, preventative medication (such as Heartgard Plus) but you should always check with your own veterinarian before giving your puppy any kind of medication.
+I highly recommend giving your puppy a monthly, preventative medication (such as Heartgard Plus) but you should always check with your own veterinarian before giving your puppy any kind of medication.